-If you notice symptoms shortly after flea treatment administration, rinse it off the skin with lukewarm water for 20 minutes.
+Treatment: If you notice symptoms shortly after flea treatment administration, rinse it off the skin with lukewarm water for 20 minutes.
 If a severe reaction has developed, including redness, pain, and loss of skin, see a veterinarian.
 Bring along the packaging of the treatment you applied to your cat.

 Allergies come in four forms.
 Contact, food, inhaled and insect with a considerable number of triggers including dust mites, insect bites and stings (flea allergy dermatitis is a form of insect allergy but is so common it gets its own paragraph), medications, pollens, household chemicals, cat collars (see above).
 Allergies may be seasonal or year-round depending on the underlying cause.

-Common allergy symptoms may include itching, especially around the head, neck, and back, miliary dermatitis (crusty papules), open sores or scabby lesions.
+Symptoms: Itching, especially around the head, neck, and back, miliary dermatitis (crusty papules), open sores or scabby lesions.
 These may wax and wane.

-The veterinarian will perform a physical examination and obtain a medical history from you, including the onset of symptoms if they are all the time or seasonal.
-Depending on the suspected cause, your veterinarian may perform a skin prick test which injects a small amount of many common allergens onto the skin to see if there is a localised reaction.
+Diagnosis: Depending on the suspected cause, your veterinarian may perform a skin prick test which injects a small amount of many common allergens onto the skin to see if there is a localised reaction.
 If a food allergy is suspected, your cat will be put on a new type of cat food (usually a novel source of protein your cat hasn’t been exposed to such as duck or lamb), to see if symptoms go away.
 If they do, your cat will then resumes his regular diet to see if symptoms return.

-Treatment of allergies includes avoidance of the allergen if possible.
+Treatment: Avoidance of the allergen if possible.
 Switching your cat to a hypoallergenic diet can treat food allergies.
 Diligent flea control for FAD.
 Insect bites and stings should resolve quickly.
 Administer Benadryl to control itching.